remix-run/react-router/docs/upgrading/remix.md

 <docs-info>

-If you're not using TypeScript, you can skip this step.
+If you are not using TypeScript, you can skip this step.

 </docs-info>